The noise a window A/C unit makes does vary between manufacturers, but there are some things you can do to help get rid of unwanted noise.

 Using something like a small piece of insulation pushed between the cage and the window will stop it from vibrating.

-It may seem simple but it does work and something I have used in the past to stop a rattling sound.
+It may seem simple, but it does work and is something I have used in the past to stop a rattling sound.

-This may not be a option if you are on a budget but if you need a new unit here is a lit of units that make the least amount of noise.
+This may not be an option if you are on a budget but if you need a new unit, here is a lit of units that make the least amount of noise.

-Window air conditioners are easy to install, setup, and cool a space at a much lower cost than having a HVAC company install a system.
+Window air conditioners are easy to install, set up, and cool space at a much lower cost than having an HVAC company install a system.

 This doesn’t mean that they have to rattle about making so much noise as to make a living space uncomfortable.

-The above is just a few ideas to use.
+The above are just a few ideas to use.